opendatamesh-initiative/odm-platform/README.md

-# Open Data Mesh Platfor Product Plane
+# Open Data Mesh Platform Product Plane

 Open Data Mesh Platform is a platform that manages the full lifecycle of a data product from deployment to retirement.
 It use the [Data Product Descriptor Specification](https://dpds.opendatamesh.org/) to to create, deploy and operate data product containers in a mesh architecture.
 This repository contains the services exposed by the platform product plane.